leadferret/LeadFerret-API-PHP-SDK/README.md

     `git clone https://github.com/leadferret/LeadFerret-API-PHP-SDK.git`

-## Beta ##
+## sub-Alpha

-This library is in Beta.
+This library is in sub-Alpha state.
 Contact us if you wish to have more details.
+If you wish to work on this or add features please fork it and send a pull request.

 ## Usage